 We know aviation litigation because we are part of the aviation culture.
 In addition, the courts regularly appoint us to the plaintiff's steering committee in complex multi-district aviation lawsuits involving a mass casualty disaster.
 The team also has extensive trial experience in both foreign and domestic crash litigation.

-Engstrom, Lipscomb & Lack has been retained in the Asiana Airlines, flight 214 crash (July 6, 2013), a Boeing 777, coming from Seoul Korea, crashed on an attempted landing at San Francisco International Airport killing 3 and injuring 180 persons on board.
+Engstrom, Lipscomb & Lack has been retained in the Asiana Airlines, flight 214 crash.
+On July 6, 2013, a Boeing 777 travelling from Seoul, Korea crashed during an attempted landing at San Francisco International Airport, killing 3 and injuring an additional 180 people on board.

 Commercial and Charter Aviation Cases: